eigerco/solana-spec/gossip-protocol-spec.md

 ##### Transaction
-A vote transaction, contains a signature and a message with sequence of instructions:
+A vote transaction, contains a signature and a message with a sequence of instructions:
- * `message` - transaction message containing instructions to invoke:
- * `signature` - list of signatures equal to `num_required_signatures` for the message

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|